 - Additional Pet-friendly Materials Might Help

 Keeping a pet in your home will mean making provisions so that they do not ruin your space.
-Just like you would do for children, you should put materials that can accommodate the animals.
-These materials will restrict the dog and should also be resistant to damage.
-For wood floors, it is no different, incorporate pet-friendly elements to double up protection.
+Just like you would do for children, you should put materials around your house that can accommodate pets.
+For wood floors, incorporate pet-friendly elements to double up protection.
 Dogs tend to be repetitive and so they will find a spot and keep going back to it.
-When you identify an area in your house where your dog likes to do its business, that’s where to focus your intervention.
-In this case, you can get area rugs or pet-friendly mats for those areas.
+When you identify an area in your house where your dog likes to do its business, that’s where you need to focus your intervention.
+In this case, you can get area rugs or pet-friendly mats.
 Make sure that these flooring materials are also wood-friendly and easy to clean.
 Since wood tends to soak up moisture fast, getting a rug that retains moisture might not be such a good idea.
 This is because the urine in the carpet decomposes as it sits and becomes corrosive when in contact with the wood.
-A rug which can be carefully split up into sections will be an advantage since it will allow you to deal with only the soiled areas.
+A rug that can be carefully split up into sections will be an advantage since it will allow you to deal with only the soiled areas.

-Long nails are enemies to wood floors because the scratches inflicted on them only worsens things.
-As earlier mentioned, the wood floors are porous and so scratches only make it easier for moisture to get in.
-Dogs are those animals that will not sit still.
+Long nails are enemies to wood floors because the scratches inflicted on them only worsen things.
+As mentioned, wood floors are porous and so scratches only make it easier for moisture to get in.
+Most dogs are active and don’t like to sit still.
 They like to play around and so keeping their nails long will mean quicker damage to your wood floors.
 When your dog urinates on the floor, these scratches become faster avenues for the liquid to become deeply absorbed into the various layers contained within the wood.
-Once the liquid gets that deep into the floor, it is hard to get rid off, and the odor it presents can be unbearable.
+Once the liquid gets that deep into the floor, it is hard to get rid of, and the odor it presents can be unbearable.
 Cutting your pooch’s nails is pretty essential not only to preserve your wood floors but also to keep the dog healthy.
 All that scratching can cause some pain for the dog, especially if the nails break along the way.
 Any residue left under the fingernails can also be a source of significant discomfort for the pet.

-- Do Not Take Your Eye Off That Dog!
+- Do Not Take Your Eye Off Your Dog!

 Salvage the Situation

 If you are late in protecting your wood floors and you find that your dog has urinated all over it, you have to act fast.
 The most basic thing you can do is to try to soak up as much of it as possible using a paper towel or cloth.
 For extra cleanliness, you can use enzyme-based floor cleaner diluted in water to mop up the substance.
 The enzymes in the cleaner break up proteins in the urine so that it is easier to get it off the wood floor.
 In the absence of enzymatic floor cleaner, you can mix dishwashing detergent with baking soda, apply the mixture to the affected area and scrub.
-You will get the same results.
+You will get practically the same results.
 To get rid of the odor, pour some vinegar over the affected area, and leave it for 24 hours.
 The vinegar should pull any odor out from deep within the wood.
 The vinegar itself might produce a smell, but that should be gone in about 24 hours as well.
 To prevent permanent stain or discoloration, a hydrogen peroxide-soaked towel over the area will do the job.
-If you do not think you are doing it right, hire a professional to help you keep your floors clean.
+If you’re unsure whether your floors can take hydrogen peroxide or any other chemical, it’s a good idea to hire a professional to help you keep your floors clean.

-When you have a pet, at some point you will encounter urine on your floor.
+When you have a pet, it’s pretty much guaranteed that at some point you will encounter their pee on your floor.
 Dogs and hardwood floors are not a good match, so you need to give your floors a fighting chance against the effects of your pet’s activities.
-Aside floods, urine is the next worse thing wood floods could come into contact with.
+Aside from floods, urine is the next worst thing wood floors could come into contact with.
 However, urine damage to hardwood floors can be prevented.
 Prevention should be your first choice because it will save you time and money as compared to dealing with the situation.
-The preventive measures, which include sealing, surveillance, and the use of penetrating oils, are tried and tested methods which have yielded positive results.
-You also cannot protect your floor without trimming your dog’s nails or even training it.
+The preventive measures, which include sealing, surveillance, and the use of penetrating oils, are tried and tested methods which have yielded positive results, so definitely try at least some of them!